jinnovation/kele.el/docs/explanations/comparisons.md

 associated design decisions would amount, in my co-maintainer's opinion, to a complete rewrite of `kubernetes-el` -- hence my decision to kick off development on Kele.

+Kele was implemented to support custom resources from day one.
+To the fullest extent possible, "core" resources (Pods, Deployments, etc.) are treated in exactly the same way as custom resources.
+Almost all resource-specific functionality, e.g. display logic and commands, are implemented generically.

 ## [kubel]